djndl1/CSNotes/os/windows/COM.md

 Object activation is done by sending requests to the COM Service Control Manager, a central rendezvous point for all activation requests, the interface of which, called the COM library, is implemented in `OLE32.DLL` on WinNT.

 In-Process COM calls are mostly just virtual calls.
 Out-of-process COM calls are called upon _proxies_, which translates between method invocations and RPC requests.

+### Using SCM

+- `CoGetClassObject`: creates a class object, which in turn can be used to create instances of the class, most likely through `IClassFactory`.
+The function locates t he code associated with the `CLSID`.
+This function underlies all ofthe instance creation functions.